break

 3 to start being involved in doing something:

-?American companies are trying to break into Eastern European
+?American companies are trying to break into Eastern European markets.

 phrasal verb